adilcodes/adilcodes/README.md

 ###

 <p align="left">A dedicated Web Developer, Mentor, and Content Creator.
-I'm obsessed with learning new technologies and building innovative stuff using code.
-I love to share useful content on Instagram and mentor beginner web developers through my online mentorship program.
+I'm passionate about learning new technologies and building innovative stuff using code.
+I love to share useful coding content on Instagram and mentor beginner web developers through my online mentorship program.
 Additionally, I wrote a book on React Js that has helped hundreds of people.</p>

 ###